pwr-Solaar/Solaar/docs/index.md

 - a [Gentoo package][gentoo], courtesy of Carlos Silva and Tim Harder
 - a [Mageia package][mageia], courtesy of David Geiger

-Solaar uses a standard system tray implementation; solaar-gnome3 is no longer required for gnome or unity integration.
+Solaar uses a standard system tray implementation; solaar-gnome3 is no longer required for Gnome or Unity integration.

 [ppa4]: https://launchpad.net/~trebelnik-stefina
 [ppa2]: https://launchpad.net/~solaar-unifying/+archive/ubuntu/stable